dotenv-org/dotenv-vault/README.md

 Visit [dotenv.org/docs/tutorials/environments](https://www.dotenv.org/docs/tutorials/environments?r=1) to learn more.

-## Integrations
+## Deploy

-Dotenv Vault integrates everywhere you already deploy your code.
+Build your `.env.vault` file to deploy your secrets to any server or cloud platform.
+It works without third-party integrations.
+Syncing your secrets over third-party integrations actually increases your attack surface area by scattering them in more places, making it more likely your secrets leak someday.
+Look what happened to CircleCI.
+Read on to see how dotenv-vault removes this risk.

-Run the build command to generate your encrypted .env.vault file, commit that safely to code, and deploy.
+Run the build command to generate your encrypted .env.vault file and commit that safely to code.

 ```
 $ npx dotenv-vault build